-- 1. Turn on either the headlights, clearance lights, or fog / driving lights. - 2.
-To brighten the instrument panel lights, turn the knob clockwise (to the right). - 3.
+1. Turn on either the headlights, clearance lights, or fog/driving lights with IGN on.

+- 2. To brighten the instrument panel lights, turn the knob clockwise (to the right). - 3.
 To dim the instrument lights or to turn them off, turn the knob counterclockwise (to the left).

-ID and Clearance Lights Switch
+ID and Clearance Lights Switches

-These are the amber lights on top of your cab, the lights on the front and sides of the trailer, and the red lights on the rear of a truck or trailer.
-They are controlled by the control panel switch labelled CL LPS.
+These are the amber lights on top of your cab, the lights on the front and sides of the trailer and the red lights on the rear of a truck or trailer.
+They may be turned on and off by the switch located on the lower left control panel labeled CL LPS and showing the symbol below.